meri-imperiumi/handbook/docs/systems/communications.md

 * Dinghy tracker `isos` (public key `J1ZQycwWt/qxEe/0NKSOn2tetp8cDfQh/9T3FGhJVjw=`)

 The boat node is connected to [signalk-meshtastic](https://github.com/meri-imperiumi/signalk-meshtastic#readme) and transmits vessel telemetry periodically.
 ## Inreach

 Lille Ø is equipped with a Garmin Inreach Mini 2.
 This device can be used for satellite text messaging, as well as sharing the vessel location when offshore.
+### Blogging with InReach

+- [ ] Write blog post in Obsidian as normal and let Syncthing synchronize it to the server
+- [ ] Open the Signal K [Offshore Blogging](http://lille-oe-pi.local/@meri-imperiumi/signalk-offshore-blogging/) app
+- [ ] Choose the date to publish
+- [ ] Select to publish with or without images
+- [ ] Copy each message to InReach app and send to our blogging address
+- [ ] Once all chunks have arrived and the post published, there will be a confirmation message from the server

+When the boat has broadband internet next time the post will get automatically updated with the normal high-res pictures, track, and logbook metadata.

+### Weather data via InReach

+- [ ] Open the Signal K [Offshore Blogging](http://lille-oe-pi.local/@meri-imperiumi/signalk-offshore-blogging/) app
+- [ ] Select the GRIB parameters you want to query
+- [ ] Copy the generated Saildocs query to the InReach app and send to our blogging address
+- [ ] Once response chunks arrive, they can be copy pasted to the interface in the Offshore Blogging app
+- [ ] When all chunks have arrived, press the *Reassemble* button
+- [ ] The resulting GRIB can be downloaded to any computer or explored in the Signal K [Weather Map](http://lille-oe-pi.local/signalk-weather-map/)